Fairfax Cryobank Timeline

 Fairfax Cryobank’s Embryo Storage Program has been storing long term reproductive specimens since 1986.
 We have extensive expertise transporting samples to and from physician practices in all 50 states and many countries throughout the world.
 Our facilities are equipped with the latest technology.
 Embryos are stored in state-of-the-art liquid nitrogen tanks that are not dependent on electricity to keep your embryos frozen.
 These storage tanks are monitored 24 hours a day, 7 days a week.

 Cryogenic Laboratories, Inc., the first commercial sperm bank developed in the United States, joined the Genetics & IVF Institute family of Cryobanks in 2002.
 This affiliation provides patients even more choices when considering donor sperm.
 CLI donors are available through the Fairfax Cryobank search.

 In 2006, Fairfax Cryobank’s sibling company, Fairfax EggBank, was launched as part of the popular fresh donor egg program at Genetics & IVF Institute.
-As one of the largest and most experienced egg banks in the world, Fairfax EggBank now ships frozen donor eggs to close to 200 IVF clinics across the United States.
+As one of the largest and most experienced egg banks in the world, Fairfax EggBank now ships frozen donor eggs to close to 200 IVF clinics across the United States and Canada.

 Today patients, physicians, and medical centers around the world use donor semen from Fairfax Cryobank because of their experience and confidence in the donor selection, screening, infectious and genetic disease testing, sperm quality standards and service of Fairfax Cryobank.